gardener/etcd-wrapper/docs/concepts/bootstrap.md

 ### Bootstrapping phase

-This is the description of the steps and checks that have to be done in order for etcd-wrapper to properly start up.
+This is the description of the process to setup and start etcd properly.
+It is in the bootstrapping phase that `etcd-wrapper` interacts with its sidecar (`etcd-backup-restore`).

 <img src="../images/etcd-wrapper-bootstrap-excalidraw.png">

-It is in the bootstrapping phase that `etcd-wrapper` interacts with its sidecar (`etcd-backup-restore`).

 #### Setup: Initialisation Loop

 **Step #1**

-The loop starts with querying the `etcd-backup-restore` container if an initilisation has already been started.
+The loop starts with querying the `etcd-backup-restore` container if an initialisation has already been started.

-* If no initilisation has been started then the HTTPS response will contain `New` state indicating that `etcd-backup-restore` has not yet received a request for initialisation yet.
+* If no initialisation has been started then the HTTPS response will contain `New` state indicating that `etcd-backup-restore` has not yet received a request for initialisation yet.

-* If an initiliasation has already been triggered then the response will contain one of `Progress`  | `Success` | `Failed`
+* If an initialisation has already been triggered then the response will contain one of `Progress`  | `Success` | `Failed`

 **Step #2**